Ftalxx/Quantum_Guitar/README.md

 ## <ins>Goals & Hypotheses</ins>

 - Human + quantum co-creation will lead to novel generative music patterns not reproducible by deterministic algorithms alone.
-Users can develop a *feel* for how quantum biasing behaves over time—without ever needing to understand quantum math.
+Users can develop a *feel* for how quantum biasing behaves over time without ever needing to understand quantum math.

 This system could be used for:
 - Experimental music composition